kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 Chainsaw doesn't directly implement assertion trees but relies on the [kyverno-json package](https://github.com/kyverno/kyverno-json).
 You can browse [this documentation](https://kyverno.github.io/kyverno-json/policies/asserts/#assertion-trees) to learn more about assertion trees, this also applies to Chainsaw.

-JMESpath supports functions and also allows custom functions to be registered in the JMESPath interpreter.
-The supported functions list is available on this [documentation page](https://kyverno.github.io/chainsaw/latest/jp/functions/).
+JMESPath supports functions and also allows custom functions to be registered in the JMESPath interpreter.
+The supported list of functions is available [here](https://kyverno.github.io/chainsaw/latest/jp/functions/).

 ## Conclusion